 Digital Rendering Courtesy Synoesis Visualization Studio, synoesis.com

 Today, the interior of the Ruin has no roof or floor slabs.
-Sunlit, open interiors allow for a sensitive landscape, art, or architectural intervention to honor our scientist, heroes and those we have lost.
+Sunlit, open interiors allow for a sensitive landscape, art, or architectural intervention to honor our scientist, heroes and those we have lost to viral and infectious disease.
 Once completed, the proposed memorial will be free and open to the public year-round.

 Donate